49ers to suspend De'Vondre Campbell final three games of 2024 season: Report

-The 49ers plan to suspend Campbell for the season's final three games, a source confirmed to NBC Sports Bay Area on Monday morning after NFL Media's Ian Rapoport first reported the news.
+The 49ers suspended Campbell for the season's final three games, president of football operations/general manager John Lynch confirmed in a statement on Monday after NFL Media's Ian Rapoport first reported the news.

-Source: The 49ers plan to suspend LB De'Vondre Campbell for the final three games of the season without pay for conduct detrimental to the team, confirming @RapSheet report.
-Campbell declined to enter the 49ers' game Thursday night vs. Rams as a backup.— Matt Maiocco (@MaioccoNBCS) December 16, 2024
+"We have suspended De'Vondre Campbell Sr. for three games due to conduct detrimental to the team," Lynch's statement read.
+"We will have no further comment on the matter."

 Campbell's 49ers tenure came into question after San Francisco's 12-6 loss to the Los Angeles Rams on Thursday night when the nine-year NFL veteran refused to play in the game at Levi's Stadium.